melektron/el_std_py/docs/bindantic.md

 assert MyStructure.__bindantic_byte_consumption__ == 13 # This attribute defines how many bytes the structure needs
 ```

-Although these fields look like they have weird datatypes any you may fear that they behave weirdly, but fear not, because all these shortcut types provided by pydantic are actually just type aliases to the standard python type with some metadata added using ```typing.Annotated```.
+Although these fields look like they have weird datatypes and you may fear that they behave weirdly, but fear not, because all these shortcut types provided by bindantic are actually just type aliases to the standard python type with some metadata added using ```typing.Annotated```.
 For example, this is what a Uint32 looks like under the hood:

 ```python
 Uint32 = Annotated[int, IntegerField(4, "I", False), IntegerField.range_limit(False, 32)]